freebsd/freebsd-quarterly/2020q1/sysctlmibinfo2.md

 Contact: Alfonso Sabato Siciliano <alfonso.siciliano@email.com>

-In the previous third and fouth quarterly status reports 2019, the sysctlinfo interface and an extension to improve the sysctlbyname() syscall were described.
-They can access to the sysctl MIB and get the properties of an object, but both are quite low level and kernel related.
+In the previous third and fouth quarterly status reports 2019, the sysctlinfo interface and an extension to improve the sysctlbyname() syscall were described, they can access to the sysctl MIB and pass the properties of an object to the userland, but both are quite low level and kernel related.

 The sysctlmibinfo2 library provides an API to explore the sysctl MIB, to convert an object name in its corresponding Object Identifier and to find an object to